Non-simple systoles on random hyperbolic surfaces for large genus: Preliminaries

 Part (2) above can also be derived by \cite{MZ15} of Mirzakhani-Zograf in which the precise asymptotic behavior of $V_{g,n}$ is provided for given $n$.

 Set $r=2g-2+n$.
 We also use the following quantity $W_r$ to approximate $V_{g,n}$:

-The estimation about sum of products of Weil-Petersson volumes can be found in e.g. \cite{Mirz13, MP19, GMST19, NWX23}.
+The estimation about the sum of products of Weil-Petersson volumes can be found in e.g. \cite{Mirz13, MP19, GMST19, NWX23}.
 Here we use the following version: \begin{theorem}[{\cite[Lemma 24]{NWX23}}] Assume $q\geq 1$, $n_1,\cdots,n_q\geq 0$, $r\geq2$.
-Then there exists two universal constants $c,D>0$ such that
+Then there exist two universal constants $c,D>0$ such that

 where the sum is taken over all $\{g_i\}_{i=1}^q \sbs \N$ such that $2g_i-2+n_i \geq 1$ for all $i=1,\cdots,q$, and $\sum_{i=1}^q (2g_i-2+n_i) = r$. \end{theorem}